yashasvi-dwivedi/moodify/README.md

 - 💡 **Smart Lighting** that matches your current emotion
 - 🎵 **Spotify Integration** to auto-play mood-matching playlists
 - 📊 **Confusion Matrix & Accuracy Evaluation** for your model
-- 🖥️ Optional GUI or Web App (Flask or Tkinter)

 ---